 Split Pea Soup with Barley and Carrots

-2. In a large pot add 8 cups of water and bring it to a boil.
+- Add 8 cups of water to pot and bring it to a boil.
 Get a smaller pot, fill it with 4 cups of water and bring it to a boil.

-5. When the peas are tender, remove the bay leaves and discard them, and put an immersion blender into the pot and blend the peas until smooth.
-Strain the barley, and add it to the soup along with the carrots and the Tamari.
+- When the peas are tender, remove the bay leaves and discard them.
+Place an immersion blender into the pot and blend the peas until smooth.
+Strain the barley, and add it to the soup along with the carrots and the Tamari soy.
 Add salt and pepper to taste.

-*Note – Don’t worry if you don’t have an immersion blender; just whisk the soup well.
-The peas will fall apart, but there will still be small bits of the onion and celery.
+- *Note – Don’t worry if you don’t have an immersion blender; just whisk the soup well.
+The peas will fall apart, and there will still be small bits of the onion and celery.

 Power Foods: 150 delicious recipes with the 38 healthiest ingredients

 If you are a blogger and would like to take part in our group blogging about Power Foods: 150 Recipes with the 38 Healthiest Ingredients, (from the editors at Martha Stewart’s Living Magazine) we’d love to have your company.
 Contact: Mireya(at)myhealthyeatinghabits.com for details.

 Check out what these other bloggers have cooked up!
 Alyce - More Time at the Table, Ansh - Spice Roots, Casey –SweetSav Jeanette - Jeanette’s Healthy Living, Martha - Simple-Nourished-Living, Minnie – The Lady 8 Home, Mireya - My Healthy Eating Habits